gstar612/Apartment-Scraper-Bot/README.md

 # Apartment-Scraper-Bot
-Bot that scraps apartment complex websites for desired units
+Purpose: To scrap the websites of specific apartment complexes and look for desired units that match my criteria.
+Finally, email findings to myself!